Which Types of Birth Control Cause Weight Gain?

 The impact of progestins on metabolism depends on how androgenic (testosterone-like) they are:

 Non-androgenic or anti-androgenic progestins (drospirenone, cyproterone acetate) can improve insulin sensitivity and reduce visceral fat.
-However, stopping them can induce insulin resistance and weight gain.
-Also, anti-androgenic progestins can have other side effects, such as anxiety and depression.
+However, stopping them can promote insulin resistance and weight gain.
+And of course, anti-androgenic progestins can have other side effects, like anxiety and depression.

 Androgenic progestins (levonorgestrel, norethindrone, etonogestrel, desogestrel, norgestrel, norgestimate, and medroxyprogesterone) impair insulin sensitivity and promote visceral fat.
 That’s because in women, androgen or testosterone excess can cause or drive insulin resistance.
 And insulin resistance can cause weight gain.

-💡 Tip: Androgenic progestins are more likely to promote weight gain (and other androgen side effects) when they’re taken on their own (without estrogen) as a progestin-only pill, implant, injection, or IUD.
+💡 Tip: Androgenic progestins are more likely to promote weight gain (and other androgen side effects) if they’re taken on their own (without synthetic estrogen), such as a progestin-only pill, implant, injection, or IUD.

 For more, read: